penguin-teal/gnome-openweather/README.md

 ![Screenshot](https://gitlab.com/jenslody/gnome-shell-extension-openweather/raw/master/data/weather-settings.gif)

 You can also use *dconf-editor* or *gsettings* to configure the extension through the command line.
+- The settings are under the `org.gnome.shell.extensions.openweather` schema.

 On [OpenWeatherMap](https://openweathermap.org/) you can either use the extensions default-key or register to get a [personal API key](https://openweathermap.org/appid).
 This key has to be added in the preferences dialog.
 Don't forget to switch the a appropriate switch in the dialog to "off" in this case.